Radbrad30/project2/content/blog/corey.md

 ![Alt Text](https://giffiles.alphacoders.com/242/2425.gif)

-🤡 Just playing but I hope whoever is reading this the best time of your life.
+🤡 Just playing but I hope whoever is reading this experience get the chance to feel the positivity that is flowing in the environment.